ozankoyuk/todoList_Manager/README.md

 - Add dependency between to-do items.
 To-do items which have dependency can not be completed if dependent to-do item is not completed.

 ## Requirements
+- JDK 1.8
 - React&DOM ^15.3.2
 - webpack ^1.12.2
 - React-Bootstrap ^0.31

+## Running
+- After cloning or opening project, set the project as 'Maven Project'
+- Then, run <code> mvnw spring-boot:run </code> for Windows.
+Running mvnw will give an error, which is not that important
+- Then set the JDK as '1.8' and  edit configurations for running the app.
+- You need to add a new configuration and select 'Spring Boot' app, and set its main class to 'TodoListApplication'
+- Then simply run the application and go to <code>http://localhost:8080/</code> to see application.